mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 ### NOTES
 Total Walk Time: **118 minutes** &nbsp; Distance: **11 km**

 I was stiff when I first woke up but once I was up and about, my back felt as good as it has been in what feels like forever.
-The test of putting on a pair of socks confirmed as much but I am not 100% yet; call it 80%.
+The test of putting on a pair of socks confirmed as much but I am not 100% yet; call it 75%.

 During the walk, I started to feel the fatigue in my QL become noticeable at the one hour mark.
 Nothing acute but enough to remind me to continue with good posture.

 I rested and worked with both a lacrosse and golf ball to finish up the day.

+I am frustrated that at 6 months in and 6 months to go, my reality has been reduced to a walk.v

 <!---->
 ## MONDAY MAR 01